TravelByRocket/kj6-dev/content/atlas/project010.md

 * Each page needs to be in its own file so each one has its own preview
 * Create projects with NO testing and NO storage
-* CamelCaseNameApp no punctuation or spaces, same with views
+* PamelCaseNameApp no punctuation or spaces, same with views
 * Every page and view should be descriptively named
 * Show how to add files without making references that won't commit.
 Before submitting, try moving your project folder and see if it still works
 * I want to see a commit history